1983 All-Big Ten Conference football team

 The 1983 All-Big Ten Conference football team consists of American football players chosen by various organizations for All-Big Ten Conference teams for the 1983 college football season.
-The 1983 Illinois Fighting Illini football team won the conference championship and had seven players selected as first-team player by either the Associated Press or United Press International.
+The 1983 Illinois Fighting Illini football team won the conference championship and had seven players selected as first-team players by the Associated Press or United Press International.
 Iowa followed with six first-team selections, including quarterback Chuck Long and linebacker Larry Station.
 Michigan had five first-team players, including center Tom Dixon and guard Stefan Humphries.